Anastas Lozanchev: Life

 On 22 January 1900, he married Paraskeva Biolcheva.
 With the assistance of Gotse Delchev, who talked with Dame Gruev while he was imprisoned after the murder of the priest Stavre by the Organization, Lozanchev became the president of Bitola's committee in 1901.
 In January 1903, he attended IMRO's congress in Thessaloniki, without consulting with anyone from his committee, the other committees or any voivode.
 He was one of the main initiators to start an uprising in 1903.
 Along with Ivan Garvanov, he made the arguments that an uprising would result in greater rights for the people, the Bulgarian army would intervene if the uprising would last for two weeks, the Supremists were preparing new provocations, the Organization could be overtaken by events, frequent blockades, searches and arrests by the Ottoman authorities would gradually overpower the Organization, the people would lose hope and emigrate if the uprising were to be delayed.
 The proposal to start an uprising was accepted by all present delegates.
 During the Smilevo congress in May 1903, he was criticized for participating in the congress in January without consulting the others.
 He was elected as a member of the General Staff of the uprising, along with Boris Sarafov and Dame Gruev.
 In May 1903, he surveyed the regions of Demir Hisar, Kruševo and Resen along with Gruev, Sarafov and Toshev.
 On 2 August, with the beginning of the uprising, he participated in the fighting for Smilevo along with the other two members of the General Staff.
-As the uprising was being suppressed by the Ottomans, on 22 September, along with the other two members of the General Staff, he sent a letter to the Bulgarian government, asking for military intervention due to the "the critical and terrible situation" in which "the Bulgarian population in the Bitola vilayet found itself after the devastation and atrocities committed by the Turkish armies and the Bashibozuks, and considering that these devastations and atrocities are systematically continuing and it is impossible to see how far they will go".
+As the uprising was being suppressed by the Ottomans, on 22 September, along with the other two members of the General Staff, he sent a letter to the Bulgarian government, asking for military intervention due to "the critical and terrible situation" in which "the Bulgarian population in the Bitola vilayet found itself after the devastation and atrocities committed by the Turkish armies and the Bashibozuks, and considering that these devastations and atrocities are systematically continuing and it is impossible to see how far they will go".
 At the end of October, he returned to Bitola.